 Q. What is a floor fan?

 A floor fan stands on the floor, though some are designed with mounting features.
 It has rotating blades powered by electricity from a standard outlet or from a battery.

 Q. Where is the best place to set a floor fan for maximum airflow?

 Place your floor fan so that it faces the opposite wall where most activity takes place.
 This allows cool air to bounce off the wall and out into the rest of the room.
 Ensure that no large objects are blocking its pathway, so the air spreads out further and maximizes the fan’s effectiveness.

 Q. What is the difference between floor and tower fans?

-Floor fans sit low to the ground and have large blades that can generate greater airflow output and circulate air through large spaces.
-Tower fans are less powerful than floor fans but are better suited for some small areas due to their tall and narrow design.
+Floor fans sit low to the ground and are generally used to generate greater air circulation and ventilation in medium to large spaces.
+Tower fans are a sub-type of floor fan that are typically used for air circulation and cooling in smaller spaces because they take up less square footage due to their tall and narrow design.
 They also tend to be quieter than floor fans.